 In 2024, EDF subsidiary MethaneSAT will launch a satellite to locate and measure methane leaks large and small, with a precision, speed and scale that's never been possible.
-Using groundbreaking technology, MethaneSAT can detect changes as small as 3 parts per billion of methane in the atmosphere and trace it back to a source area as small as 4,300 square feet.
+Using groundbreaking technology, MethaneSAT can detect changes as small as 3 parts per billion of methane in the atmosphere.
 MethaneSAT data will be available at no cost to companies, governments and the public to speed up emissions cuts and track progress.